samvera-labs/geomash/README.md

     ::Geocoder.configure(:cache => Geomash::AutoexpireCacheRedis.new(Redis.new, 86400)) #86400 is the TTL

-## Blazegraph integration
+## Optional Blazegraph integration

-TGN can be slow and respond with bad json at times... so support for Blazegraph has been added in this release.
+TGN can be slow and respond with bad json at times... so support for Blazegraph has been added and may work with marmotta (untested).
 To enable this, first setup a blazegraph instance with TGN and AAT loaded into it.
 For instructions on this, see:
 [https://github.com/projecthydra-labs/geomash/wiki/Blazegraph-Setup](https://github.com/projecthydra-labs/geomash/wiki/Blazegraph-Setup)

 Once setup, you need to update the Blazegraph section of the sample config file with the correct settings.
+The "url" refers to the sparql endpoint (ie. http://localhost:8988/blazegraph/sparql).
+The contexts refer to whatever uri you loaded your TGN and AAT vocabularies under.
+Examples might be: http://vocab.getty.edu/tgn and http://vocab.getty.edu/aat for those two settings.

 ## Contributing